anareaty/pretty-properties/README.md

 ### Sync tasks count to properties

 If you set special properties for tasks, completed tasks and uncompleted tasks and add this properties to your note, the plugin will count existing tasks in the active note and periodically save the count number to the properties.
 It is useful if you want to show task count in Bases or see task progress inside your note.

+### TaskNotes integration

+Task count can also work with the task created by TaskNotes plugin.
+You can count both inline tasks and project tasks.
+You will have to set up specific properties for this in the settings.

 ### Property search